-- Cervantes – the nearby township, found half an hour North of The Pinnacles.
+- Cervantes – the nearby coastal township, found half an hour North of The Pinnacles.

-- Thirsty Point – is a great swimming beach near Cervantes.
+- Thirsty Point – a great swimming beach near Cervantes.

 - Hangover Bay – just 20 minutes from the Pinnacles and you will arrive in Hangover Bay, a beautiful beach within Nambung National Park.

 - Lancelin Sand Dunes – The Lancelin Sand Dunes are a popular spot for sandboarding and 4WDing.
-These are found an hour south of the Pinnacles, on your way back to Perth.
+They are found an hour south of the Pinnacles, on your way back to Perth.

-- Yanchep National Park – is 1.5 hours South of The Pinnacles, making it a great place to stop in on your way home.
+- Yanchep National Park – 1.5 hours South of The Pinnacles is Yanchep National Park, a great place to stop in on your way home.
 There are several walking trails within Yanchep National Park.